zenml-io/zenml/docs/book/user-guide/advanced-guide/environment-management/global-settings-of-zenml.md

 In addition to the above, you may also find the following files and folders under the global config directory, depending on what you do with ZenML:

-* `zenml_examples` - used as a local cache by the `zenml example` command, where the pulled ZenML examples are stored.
 * `kubeflow` - this is where the Kubeflow orchestrators that are part of a stack store some of their configuration and logs.

 ## Usage analytics